Recent results on the Kobayashi and Green-Griffiths-Lang conjectures

 \plainitem{\rm(b)} The direct image $\mu_*\big(\bddK_{\widehat V}^{[m]}\big)$ may only increase when we replace $\mu$ by a ``higher'' modification $\widetilde\mu=\mu'\circ\mu:\widetilde X\to\widehat X\to X$ and $\swh{V}=\mu^*V$ by $\swt{V}=\swt{\mu}^*V$, i.e.\ there are injections

 We~refer to this property as the {\rm monotonicity principle}.
 0pt \endclaim

-\plainproof. (a) The existence of the first arrow is seen as follows: the differential $\mu_*=d\mu:\swh{V}\to \mu^*V$ is smooth, hence bounded with respect to ambient hermitian metrics on $X$ and $\swh{X}$, and going to the duals reverses the arrows while preserving boundedness with respect to the metrics.
+\plainproof. (a) The existence of the first arrow is seen as follows: the differential $\mu_*=d\mu:\swh{V}\to \mu^*V$ is smooth, so it is bounded with respect to ambient Hermitian metrics on $X$ and $\swh{X}$.
+Going to the duals reverses the arrows while preserving boundedness with respect to the metrics.
 We thus get an arrow